mseudonym/BookSharing/README.md

 <img alt="Logo" src="https://storage.yandexcloud.net/bs-logos/Logo-Large.png" width="225">

-This React application helps you create a local book club.
+This application helps you create a local book club.
 Share your personal library, borrow books from friends by joining a queue, and stay up-to-date on everyone’s current reads.

 ## Demo